Mrxiaoyuer/TerraByte/geotest/README.md

 Project structure (top-level important files and directories)
 -------------------------------------------------------------
-(This is a short, human-oriented tree — not every file is listed.)

 - app/
   - layout.tsx        — Next.js app layout (global wrappers)
   - page.tsx          — main page that renders MapDisplay and other controls